honeymath/honeymath/README.md

 I am interested in building projects with [AutoGen](https://github.com/microsoft/autogen).

-## 🤖 The future about AI, AGI, and ASI
+## 🤖 The future world

+The Artificial Intellegence has been developed for 70 years.
+From the emerging of the first usable language model, we are experiencing some dramatic change within the next 50 years.
+It is for everyone, and they should all learn the new way to work.

 - Current challenge of AI:  Energy supply; Limit of calculating ability.